Become a Trauma Center

 - Reduces the incidence of inappropriate or inadequate trauma care

-- Prevents unnecessary suffering and reduce the personal and societal burden resulting from trauma
+- Prevents unnecessary suffering and reduces the personal and societal burden resulting from trauma

 - Providing optimal care for the trauma victim